ADHD and mental health

 Supporting a loved one with ADHD requires empathy, patience and understanding:

-- Listen without judgement: Offer a listening ear without dismissing their concerns, even if the issues seem minor.
+Listen Without Judgement: Offer a listening ear without dismissing their concerns, even if the issues seem minor.
+You can also offer them practical help, like taking them to appointments.

 support